tinytronix/homeautomation/README.md

 # homeautomation
 An extensive and expandible home automation hardware and software system.

-Controller module, Analog module and Switching module:
+From left to right: Switching module, Analog module,controller module:
 ![lt](https://github.com/tinytronix/homeautomation/blob/master/Photos/ModulesOpen.jpg)

 The modules finally integrated in the fuse box: